 A label attached to clients for the purpose of easier identification and organization.
 Tags can be used to easily select specific clients in the client list.

-Used to further describe the specifics of a flex or limit goal.
+Used to further describe the specifics of a target amount or limit goal.
 It's the number of units that have to be reached within a period.
 Quick example: run **10** miles every week - 10 being the target.

 - Target Block Size